 You may have noticed that even though we can see a lot of “things” on x-ray or MRI, that may or may not be the cause of the problem.
 Imaging is helpful, don’t get me wrong.
 It’s nice to know if there is a fracture, dislocation, bone tumor, advanced arthritis, bone spurs and all the rest that can be seen on these various pictures.
 However, they are only one part of the clinical picture.
 It is important to take a careful history of the problem, listening carefully for any details that may provide a clue to what treatment is going to be effective in treating the problem.
 It is also important to perform a careful examination.
 While these things take time, they are crucial to your care.
 If your health care provider doesn’t listen, give you adequate time, makes you feel rushed, or doesn’t take the time to adequately examine your shoulder (or any other part of you), or answer your questions, consider finding one that will.
 It’s not enough to just look at the pictures (imaging studies).

-You may notice that we don’t try to name a specific tissue that is at fault, at least not in our practice here at Alden.
+You may notice that we don’t try to name a specific tissue that is at fault.
 We could try, but chances are we would be wrong, or it wouldn’t be relevant.
 You may have a rotator cuff tear on MRI, but it may have nothing to do with your pain, for example.
 It is more important to identify the behavior of the problem, and develop a plan of treatment depending on the behavior.
 It’s not that complicated.
 What causes the pain?
 Is it loss of motion?
 Chances are simple stretching exercises can fix it.
 Does it relate to the muscles?
 Strengthening exercises will probably help – for one of two reasons actually.
 If it’s an injury to a tendon (commonly called tendonitis, but that name is changing quite often to tendinosis, but that’s a topic that deserves its own post), strengthening exercises will actually help to heal chronic changes in the tendon that have occurred as a result of tearing or other injury to the fibers of the tendon.
 If the muscles are weak, and certainly the rotator cuff muscles can be weakened from a variety of causes, strengthening may help.
 It’s the behavior of the problem that leads us to the solution.

 Now, if you are feeling confused, please don’t be.
 You have a sore shoulder.
 It’s our job to help you.
 Most shoulder problems are going to get better with conservative care – meaning things that don’t involve surgery.
 There, now you can breathe easier.
 Most physical therapy treatments are relatively simple, typically involve exercise as their major component, and really aren’t painful (unless you consider all exercise to be a pain).
 As new research is being published constantly, we continually gain insight into better treatments, whether it is for shoulders or any other part of you.
 The term we use is “evidence based practice”.
 In other words, is there evidence (research) that supports your treatment approach, and if not, is there a better way to treat that problem that the evidence supports?
 Evidence based practice is a hot topic right now, and will be a good topic for another post.